Upper Columbia River Lake Roosevelt Site

 The Trustees are currently assessing injuries and then damages related to the public’s loss of natural resources.
 The goal is to achieve compensation with parties responsible for the contamination to create a restoration fund for injured natural resources.

-Ecology has completed six independent studies evaluating smelter contamination in northeastern Washington that have guided or informed EPA and NRDA studies.
+Ecology has completed seven independent studies evaluating smelter contamination in northeastern Washington that have guided or informed EPA and NRDA studies.

 In 2007, Ecology sampled sediments in Lake Roosevelt and the upper Columbia River, upstream of the Highway 395 Bridge near Kettle Falls.
 Results affirmed widespread fine sediment and industrial slag contamination extending to near the international border.